buzzfeed/design/product-design-roles.md

 *Staff Product Designer*
 Demonstrates, articulates and **teaches** understanding of layout, typography and visual hierarchy.
 Maintains and suggests evolutions of our Design Principles and existing style guides with a holistic consideration for **all of BuzzFeed's products**.

-### Brand

-*Associate Product Designer*
-Adheres to the holistic design vision of BuzzFeed, across products and platforms.

-*Product Designer*
-**Maintains** the holistic design vision of BuzzFeed, across products and platforms, with **consideration for the product’s future**.

-*Senior Product Designer*
-**Sets**, maintains and advocates for the holistic design vision of BuzzFeed, across products, platforms and Squads, with consideration for the product’s future.

-*Staff Product Designer*
-**Partners with the Brand Design team to set**, maintain and advocate for the holistic vision of BuzzFeed, across products, platforms and **Groups**, with consideration for the product’s future.

 ### Patterns

 *Associate Product Designer*